 - (1A) is the Dam, (1B) is the G.Dam, (1C) is the G.G.Dam and (1D) is the G.G.G.Dam of the sale bull.

 - Location—The 1st, 2nd or 3rd month Dam calved for S’23 calving season.

 - PT result in weeks from April 2023 pregnancy test.

 - Days to Calving EBV (DTC) is an indicator of female fertility based on the time between a cow’s first exposure to a bull and when she subsequently calved.

 - Testicle scrotal circumference (SC) in June.

 - Age in months at puberty.

-- Bulls are penned in groups of 8 to 15 head.
+- Bulls are penned in groups of 15 to 20 head.
 Pens are labelled on the gates.
-For example, a Grey A* sale bull marked Lot # 6 would be found in the pen labelled “PEN GY-A* LOTS 1-15″.
+For example, a grey A* sale bull marked Lot # 6 would be found in the pen labelled “PEN GY-A* LOTS 1-15”.

-- Sale bulls are categorised from category A to B. Category A being what we consider to be the lead of the bulls followed by B and priced accordingly.
-Category A bulls with a * beside their pen code are highlights of this category.
+- Sale bulls are categorised as categories A and A*.
+Category A* being what we consider to be the lead of the sale bulls.

 Production and genetic information for all sires is also provided.
 Almost all of this data is related to speed of production driven by reproduction indicators.
 ALC bulls are priced accordingly.
 Please contact us direct for further discussion and sale bull data.